 For small businesses, posting to a blog on your website can be a very useful tool to let people know what’s new with your company.
 It can also be overwhelming to keep up with!
 Entrepreneurs and small business owners ask me all the time (through clenched teeth at times) “do I really need a blog?”

 Well, as you might guess, it depends.
 I think it’s a great idea, purely from a content creation standpoint.
-If you start with a blog post as your core content (ie the main piece of shareable information you create on a monthly or weekly basis) then you can repurpose that in your email marketing and across your social media networks-with the end goal of pushing traffic back to your website (We talk all about this in my Facebook group-Join us!)
+If you start with a blog post as your core content (ie the main piece of shareable information you create on a monthly or weekly basis) then you can repurpose that in your email marketing and across your social media networks-with the end goal of pushing traffic back to your website.

 While I’m a fan from the content creation side, blogging is also hugely beneficial when it comes to Search Engine Optimization (SEO.)
 So, I asked my friend Rebecca (Bex) of www.bexmarie.com to tell us how having a blog can really boost your traffic.